drumee/starter-kit/README.md

 Drumee is an OS-like full-stack framework designed to simplify development by providing a single bundle, easy deployment, and a low learning curve SDK.
 This starter kit showcases a simple application that leverages Drumee's backend and frontend capabilities, allowing you to explore its features and build your own applications.

-For now, Drumee server is available on Debian and derivatives Distribution only.
-Nerverthless, being a web application, Drumee clients are obviously available on any platforms with modern browsers.
-A Desktop is also available.

-## Dependencies
-- Debian 11 or higher
-- nginx
-- mariadb
-- prosody
-- jitsi-meet
-- nodejs
-- bind9
-- graphicsmagick
-- ffmpeg
-- redis
-- libreoffice
-- postfix
-- opendkim

-This starter kit comes with installation scripts that will install automatically thes depencies.

 ## Prerequisites